Homeless Prevention and Rapid Rehousing Program.

 Probably the first place you should contact for information or to apply for the Homelessness Prevention and Rapid Re-Housing Program is your local community action agency.
 If they do not have grant money, they may refer families to a program.
 Find contact details and more information on how to get help from community action agencies.

 Another major component of the service is of course Rapid Rehousing.
 HPRP funds can be used to provide this form of assistance as well.
-States may offer support in the form of money to pay for security deposits or moving costs.
+States may offer support in the form of money to pay for security deposits, emergency short-term motel rooms or moving costs.
 In some cases storage expenses may be paid too, or transportation such as a U-Haul.
 Whatever it takes to get the family into a new home may be provided.
 Read more on security deposit assistance.